 Do You Need Your Father’s Name on Your Birth Certificate?

-While many people prefer to have their father’s name on their birth certificate, it isn’t necessary.
-The only time you might want to have it is when attempting to claim insurance, death benefits, or inheritance.
+While many people prefer to have their father’s name on their birth certificate, it is not necessary.
+The only time you might want to have it is when trying to claim insurance, death benefits, or inheritance.
 Unfortunately, you cannot add the father’s name to your birth certificate after he has deceased.

 If you want to learn more about how to get a replacement birth certificate or what it’s for, check our article on birth certificates here.